readium/webpub-manifest/extensions/epub.md

 Thanks to the various extension points in place, this document defines a number of new properties that are for the most part exclusive to EPUB.

+## Metadata

+[An additional JSON-LD context](../contexts/epub) document is available to cover EPUB specific requirements.

+This document is registered in the [Context Document registry](../contexts), in compliance with the extensibility rules for metadata.

 ## Collection Roles

 > **TODO**: Do we document various EPUB extensions and associated roles?
 This would have to be extended to index and dictionaries if we're only considering specs that were officially adopted.